Macrotermes carbonarius

 Macrotermes carbonarius, also known as Kongkiak in Malay, is a large black species of fungus-growing termite in the genus Macrotermes.
-It is one of the most conspicuous species of Macrotermes found in the indomalayan tropics, forming large open foraging trails that can extend several metres in distance.
-M. carbonarius is unusually aggressive in comparison to other Macrotermes species, with the soldiers possessing large and well developed curved mandibles that can easily break skin.
-It is found in Cambodia, Indonesia, Malaysia, Myanmar, Singapore, Thailand and Vietnam.
+It is one of the most conspicuous species of Macrotermes found in the Indomalayan tropics, forming large foraging trails in the open that can extend several metres in distance.
+M. carbonarius is a highly aggressive species with the soldiers possessing large curving mandibles that easily break skin.
+It is found in Cambodia, Malaysia, Myanmar, Singapore, Thailand and Vietnam.

 Identification

-Soldiers, workers and imago of this species are easily distinguished from other species in its range due to the almost jet-black coloration of their exoskeleton.
+Soldiers, workers, and imagoes of the species Macrotermes carbonarius are easily distinguished from other species in its range due to the almost jet-black coloration of the exoskeletons.